Showing 770 items matching " legacy house"

 Photograph, Legacy Appeal 1993, 1993

-... at a gathering at Legacy House on 19 March 1992, see 01909.... at Legacy House on 19 March 1992, see 01909.
-A record of a young ...Three photos of Ben Thomas a young boy that helped raise funds each year by selling Legacy Badges, sometimes with his friends.
+... at a gathering at Legacy House on 19 March 1992, see 01909.... at a gathering at Legacy House on 19 March 1992, see 01909.
+A record ...Three photos of Ben Thomas a young boy that helped raise funds each year by selling Legacy Badges, sometimes with his friends.
 From the note on the back his photo was included in a President's report 1993 in the fundraising section.
 Note says: "Page 3 President's Report, include pic.
 Master Ben Thomas (far left) and his merry band of helpers assist Legatees to raise funds for Legacy's Annual Badge Appeal."
 Ben was a special guest at a gathering at Legacy House on 19 March 1992, see 01909.A record of a young person helping sell Legacy badges.Colour photo x 3 of Ben Thomas fundraising for the Legacy Appeal.
 White paper label with black type.White paper label with black type and blue pen notations. legacy appeal, fundraising, ben thomas -

 Melbourne Legacy